After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 As well as the coral reef dives, there are also wrecks outside of Varadero that make for great scuba diving destinations when you are visiting.

-15. Visit The Tripadvisor Award-Winning Varadero Beach
+16. Lounge At The Tripadvisor Award-Winning Varadero Beach

 The Varadero beach is the name of the part of the peninsula beach that runs along with Varadero town, practically ten meters from the main street.